The broadband value chain

-A broadband network consists of passive infrastructure, active equipment technology and delivery of services.
+A broadband network consists of 3 layers: passive infrastructure, active equipment technology and delivery of services.
 The three layers are characterised by different technical and economical features.
 These layers are:

 The three layers depend on each other, meaning that layer 2 can only be realized upon completion of layer 1, and layer 3 requires the infrastructure from layer 2.